Today we’re giving you a crash course on what happens to the brain during a traumatic brain injury.

 Well, now that you know what happens during – and immediately after – a TBI, you can take more effective steps to boost your recovery!

-For example, when you understand that free radicals are produced in response to a brain injury, you can start supplementing your diet with antioxidants to counter those molecules and reduce inflammation.
+For example, when you understand that your brain produces free radicals in response to an injury, you can start supplementing your diet with antioxidants to counter those molecules and reduce inflammation.